s/ Sebastian G

 From the help desk to production.

-I started in IT Support solving people's problems one ticket at a time.
-Now I want to solve them at the infrastructure layer, the layer that keeps tickets from being filed in the first place.
+I started in IT Support, fixing problems one ticket at a time.
+Now I want to fix them at the infrastructure layer, before the ticket gets filed.

 What I'm doing right now

-Putting AWS Solutions Architect Associate into practice on small, production style projects.
-This portfolio is one of them: a private S3 bucket behind CloudFront, an ACM issued cert, OAC instead of a public bucket policy, DNS through Cloudflare.
-The whole stack is defined in Terraform and deployed by GitHub Actions over OIDC, no long lived AWS keys anywhere.
+Putting AWS Solutions Architect Associate to work on real projects.
+This site is one: a private S3 bucket behind CloudFront, an ACM cert, OAC instead of a public bucket, DNS on Cloudflare.
+The whole stack is Terraform, deployed by GitHub Actions over OIDC, no long lived keys anywhere.

-Next up: Linux on EC2 and CloudWatch observability so I can own the whole pipeline end to end.
+Next: Linux on EC2 and CloudWatch, so I own the pipeline end to end.

 The journey